pran-7-5/eco_style/README.md

 ```
 Having a child(passing own body/genetic material) (There is no guarantee that your offspring will be better than you, but still it will get better and better after many births)

-Ancestral= even if you don't have a child you might have brother and sister, they also carry almost the same genetic material.
+Ancestral = even if you don't have a child you might have brother and sister, they also carry almost the same genetic material.
 Even more, your mother and father have brothers and sisters and their children.

 Having a major achievement(people that are not your blood relative will become you, they are inspired by your spirit/quality/work) (the problem is someone will replace your work in the future if your work is not ideal and absolute.)